Financial Samurai

 Prestige Is Overrated

-If I cared about prestige, I wouldn’t have driven an old car named Moose for 10 years.
-Money became a secondary goal in 2012, which is why I left my job to make little money as a blogger.
+If I cared about prestige, I wouldn't have driven an old car named Moose for 10 years.
+Money became a secondary goal in 2012, which is why I left my job.
+And in case you don't know, professional writers don't make much.

 If I cared about prestige, I wouldn’t have rented out my house in the expensive north side of San Francisco to live in a much cheaper part of town that nobody has ever heard of.